burkeholland/deno-first-look/lessons/what-is/typescript-first.md

 This works, except that anything that your project needs that isn't a TypeScript file ALSO needs to be copied into this dist directory.
 Like - say - an Express app.
 You'll need the templates and "public" folder from that to make sure you templates and static assets move with the project.
 At this point, you're probably into a build system like Gulp to try and automate this all.
 It can get tedious in a hurry.

 Now, I'm not suggesting that any of this is necessarily a bad thing.
-That might actually be the way things _should_ be, but, that doesn't stop it from being a drag to set up and easy to mess up.
+That might be the way things _should_ be but, that doesn't stop it from being a drag to set up and easy to mess up.

 In Deno, TypeScript is a first-class citizen.
 And as you'll see, when TypeScript is first-class none of this hackiness that comes from transpilation happens.
 Your TypeScript files ARE your code files.